Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

 The paper is organized as follows.
-We introduce notation and some basic notions from convex analysis and optimal transportation in Section~\ref{sec:prelim}.
-Section~\ref{sec:Q-R} defines the multivariate quantile and rank maps and their empirical counterparts and investigates some of their properties.
-The asymptotic results on the uniform a.s.~convergence of the empirical quantile and rank maps and their local rates of convergence are given in Section~\ref{sec:Asymptotics}.
-Two statistical applications --- multivariate two-sample testing and testing for mutual independence --- based on the studied multivariate ranks and quantiles are given in Section~\ref{sec:Goodness-Fit-Test}.
-The paper concludes with a discussion (Section~\ref{sec:Disc}).
-The proofs of our main results, some remarks and plots are given in Appendix~\ref{sec:Proofs}.
-Additional technical results used in the proofs are relegated to Appendix~\ref{Appendix-B}.
+We introduce notation and some basic notions from convex analysis and the theory of OT in Section~\ref{sec:prelim}.
+Section~\ref{sec:Q-R} defines the multivariate quantile and rank maps and their empirical counterparts and investigates some of their properties, including computation.
+The asymptotic results on the uniform a.s.~convergence of the empirical quantile and rank maps are given in Section~\ref{sec:UnifConv}.
+Global and local rates of convergence of the empirical quantile/rank maps are given in Section~\ref{sec:Gl-Lo-Rate}.
+The two statistical applications in nonparametric testing are given in Section~\ref{sec:Goodness-Fit-Test}.
+All the proofs of the main results, additional (technical) results, further remarks and discussions are relegated to the Appendices~\ref{sec:Proofs}--\ref{Appendix-B}.